 Recipe Frequently Asked Questions

-- Make this recipe vegan by using your favorite diary free cheese.
+- Make this recipe vegan by using your favorite dairy-free cheese.

 - What kind of beans are best for this recipe?
-I used pinto beans here, but any kind of bean can e used.
-Black beans also really work well.
+I used pinto beans here, but any bean can be used.
+Black beans also work well.

 - Can extra veggies be added?
 Yes, you can easily add in your favorite diced veggies at the same time you’re cooking the onion.

 - How can these cheesy beans be enjoyed?
-You can use them as a dip for chips, mix them with rice, add them to tortillas or just enjoy with your favorite toppings.
+You can use them as a dip for chips, mix them with rice, add them to tortillas, or enjoy them with your favorite toppings.

-- Are these cheesy beans freezer friendly?
-Yes, allow them to cool completely, and then store in a freezer friendly container for up to 3 months.
+- Are these cheesy beans freezer-friendly?
+Yes, allow them to cool completely, and then store them in a freezer-friendly container for up to 3 months.

 - How long do leftovers last?
 If stored in the refrigerator, in an air-tight container, leftovers should last about 4-5 days.
 Re-heat in the microwave or on the stovetop.